jshook/perfscripts/analyzer/analysis_method.md

 6. It should be easy to find the "*.fio.json" files for a given system by simply resolving the system path within the system profile path.
 Within the resolved directory path, the "*.fio.json" files should be visibile.
 8. A manifest.json file is created in the report directory with all these details in hierarchical structure.
 9. A manifest.md file is created in the report directory with the same details, but with a human-friendly layout.
+10. A special exception is provided for explicitly excluding directories from analysis.
+Simply add a `.noscan` file to any directories which should not be traversed.

 ## Stage 2, Single Directory Analysis